Professor Stephen Swailes

 Swailes, S. and Orr, K. (2008) ‘Talent management in the UK: Public/Private Sector Differences and Implications for Reward’.
 In: Reward Management - facts and trends in Europe.
 Berlin: PABST. pp. 275-293.
 ISBN 978-3-89967-479-8

 - External Examiner for DBA and PhD degrees

 Research Degree Supervision

-Stephen has supervised several PhD students to completion including students from Oman, Saudi Arabia and Libya (100% completion rate).
+Stephen has supervised nine PhD students to completion.
 He welcomes proposals from prospective students in human resource management and is particularly interested in supervising in the following research areas;

-Talent identification and talent management: issues of fairness and equality, programme design and programme evaluation
+Talent identification and talent management: issues of fairness and equality, talent programme design and evaluation, employee reactions to talent programmes.

-Management in the Gulf States: issues of employee commitment, motivation and performance, management development, the effectiveness of human resource management practices and strategies and the influence of Islamic work values.
+Management in the Gulf States: issues of employee commitment, motivation and performance, management development, the effectiveness of human resource management practices, localization (Omanization) and the influence of Islamic work values.

 Psychometric analysis of a team role questionnaire.